 Half-day excursions can be mixed with sunset.
 On the itinerary choices with the Belizean buffet served, this is because there is not enough time to have lunch at a restaurant.
 On the deserted beach, there is nowhere to purchase anything at all, but the staff can serve up the buffet for you on the beach.

 Basics → Catamaran boat, crew, guides, and snorkeling equipment.

 Open bar → with local alcoholic and nonalcoholic drinks.
-Travelers are able to bring additional drinks.
-We are able to also buy drinks for you, ask us for our wine list for example
+Travelers can bring additional drinks.
+We can also buy drinks for you, ask us for our wine list for example.

 If you know not everyone in your group would like to eat Ceviche (vegetarians, vegans, allergies, for kids, etc), please let us know.

 Extra guide → Would you like extra attention during the excursion? certain backing on the charter for health reasons, or children or elderly?
-The reason actually does not matter, but we offer this personal service of bringing an extra guide on-board.
-Conforming to Belizean law, two guides are regularly enforced with more than nine guests on the boat, but we are able to bring one even for two guides, or bring a third one, if you have a larger group.
-This service costs $45 to $80 build upon the length of your excursion
+The reason does not matter, but we offer this personal service of bringing an extra guide on board.
+Conforming to Belizean law, two guides are regularly enforced with more than nine guests on the boat, but we can bring one even for two guides, or bring a third one if you have a larger group.
+This service costs $45 to $80 built upon the length of your excursion.

-- Make your own excursion with our qualified staff
+- Make your excursion with our qualified staff

 - We customize an itinerary for you and your group